Dr Yang HuSenior Lecturer in Sociology and Data Science

-Yang Hu's research focuses on (1) changing family, gender and sexual relations and (2) population mobilities, as well as their intersection, in a global context.
-His research contributes to advancing gender equality and social justice, and understandings of how macro socio-economic, political and institutional developments and cultural changes (re)configure everyday family and intimate lives.
+Yang Hu's research focuses on changing family, gender and sexual relations, and their intersection with population mobility.
+His research contributes to advancing gender and social equalities, family justice, and understandings of how macro socio-economic, political and institutional developments and cultural changes (re)configure everyday family and intimate lives:

 Transnational family and intimate relationships

 The first strand of Yang’s research focuses on mobilities and family relations in a transnational and global world, which sits at the intersection of family, gender, race/ethnicity, nationality, and migration.
 Yang’s first book Chinese-British Intermarriage examines how men and women negotiate, (re)construct and make sense of their intersecting gender and ethnic identities in Chinese-British inter-ethnic families in the UK.
 The book was nominated for the 2017 British Sociological Association Philip Abrams Prize.
 Yang has also published on the formation of transnational marital orientations, and the mobility of Chinese international students.
 Funded by The Sociological Review Foundation, Yang has organised (with D. Nehring) the 2017 Sociological Review Symposium on ‘Transnational Family Justice in Migration Crises’.
 Yang is currently editing (with D. Nehring) a journal special issue of the outputs from this event (with D. Nehring).